portdebarcelona/OpenInfoAPI-Ports/docs/CatalogIntroduction.md

   Possible APIs:

-    - **Approach instructions**: Basic information for the vessels approach to a port
+    - **Approach instructions**: Basic information for the approach of the vessels to a port
       - Request parameters: name of the port, port code (UN/LOCODE).
       - Data included in the response: Entrances, approach channels, precautionary areas, port traffic (inbound vessels-reporting points, outbound or shifting vessels-reporting points and radio watch), emergency, special operations (like launching lifeboats, cleaning, rinsing or painting of the hull, diving operations, main engine immobilisation, hot works and others), pilotage, tugs, linesmen and last changes in this information.
       - [catalog](catalog/catalog-ApproachInstructions.md)